 We walked nearly eight miles while we were at Animal Kingdom, so if you have a little one under 6-years-old, I recommend having a stroller.

-Does my 5 year old need a stoller?
+Does my 5-year-old need a stroller?

 You will walk a lot while at Disney Parks, so it’s better to have a stroller if your children get tired.

-You have to remember for every one step you take, they have to take two or three steps, so they’re walking twice as much as you.
+You have to remember for every step you take, they have to take two or three steps, so they’re walking twice as much as you.

-The typical weight capacity on a stroller is 50 lbs, so if your 5-year-old weighs more than that, you’ll need to look at a higher weight capacity stroller, such as the BOB Revolution.
+The typical weight capacity on a stroller is 50 lbs, so if your 5-year-old weighs more than that, you’ll need to look at a higher-weight capacity stroller, such as the BOB Revolution.